e-mergo/qs-emergo-app-object-importer/README.md

 ### Select App
 To start importing app objects first select the app origin.
 The app selector popover enables searching based on app name.

-### Import App Objects
+### Import and Update App Objects
 After selecting an app in the popup the importer displays all available app objects that exist in the selected app.
-App objects are grouped by type, providing detailed information and an *Add* button per object.
-For each object type an *Add all ...* button is available to instantly import the full set of app objects within that type.
+App objects are grouped by type, providing detailed information and an *Import object* button per object.
+For each object type an *Import all ...* button is available to instantly import the full set of app objects of that type.
+When individual app objects are selected with their checkboxes, the *Import selected* button will only import those selected items.
+If a single app object already exists in the app, an *Update object* button is available per object.

+#### Script
+Import script sections from the selected app.
+Selecting a script section name displays the content of the script section.
+Importing the script section adds the section to the end of the app's script.
+Note that script sections are only importable from apps for which the current user has edit privileges.

 #### Sheets
 Import sheets from the selected app.
 Selecting a sheet name displays a summary of its contents and a description, when available.
 Importing the sheet includes all visualizations on the sheet and their registered properties.